 In the silly B-story, Brenda (once again) pines for an older man, this time scoring a babysitting job for her hottie algebra teacher (Tim Dunigan).
-Lots of fun to be had in this outing: Brenda hangs out the window of Brandon’s car while neither wear seatbelts (only in 1990); Brandon slugs Dylan after he spots him dancing with Sheryl in the nightclub that, somehow, high school juniors can easily get into (only in 1990); Brenda has a dream sequence depicting her algebra teacher pining away for her (only in 1990); & Jim’s back & shoulder hair is on full display during some driveway basketball with son Brandon (only in 1990).
+Lots of fun in this outing: Brenda hangs out the window of Brandon’s car while neither wear seatbelts (only in 1990); Brandon slugs Dylan after he spots him dancing with Sheryl in the nightclub that, somehow, high school juniors can easily get into (only in 1990); Brenda has a dream sequence depicting her algebra teacher pining away for her (only in 1990); & Jim’s back & shoulder hair is on full display during some driveway basketball with son Brandon (only in 1990).

-As with the previous episode’s guest star, Brandon’s ex, Sheryl, is never heard from again.
+Just like the previous episode’s guest star, Brandon’s ex, Sheryl, is never heard from again.

 One on One (November 1, 1990)

-Meanwhile, poor Brenda, relegated once again to a silly B-story, attempts to obtain her California drivers license.
+Meanwhile, poor Brenda, relegated once again to the silly B-story, attempts to obtain her California drivers license.
 Not only does she fail (twice), she manages to lose Brandon’s car (lovingly referred to as “Mondale”) in the process.
-The Walsh family is front & center in these early episodes, with the rest of the cast serving as window dressing (Luke Perry doesn’t even appear), a situation that would evolve over time as the show gradually becomes a serialized, soapy drama.
+The Walsh family is front & center in these early episodes, with the rest of the cast serving as window dressing (Luke Perry doesn’t even appear), a situation that would evolve over time as the show gradually became a serialized, soapy drama.

 Higher Education (November 15, 1990)

-Brandon is the focus of this outing (surprise!), doing battle with hard-ass history teacher Mr. Morey (Jacob Danzel), who grades on an unfair curve.
+Brandon is the focus of this outing (shocker!), doing battle with hard-ass history teacher Mr. Morey (Jacob Danzel), who grades on an unfair curve.
 But weaselly Steve knows how to even the odds, even if it’s not above board.
 Alas, Andrea don’t cotton to no cheaters, & she has it out with Brandon.
 Brenda, in yet another silly subplot, spends the episode worrying about her hair.
 Should she dye it blonde?
 Should she keep it the same?